<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=416</guid>

-<description><![CDATA[My laptop runs very hot and eventually turns off or freezes &#8211; this is one of the most common complaints I have been receiving from my customer for many years.
+<description><![CDATA[My computer runs very hot and eventually turns off or freezes &#8211; this is one of the most common complaints I have been receiving from my customer for many years.
 Why it&#8217;s happening?
-Is there an easy fix for that?
-Most likely this problem is heat related.
-Take a look at the following picture.
-Any [...]]]></description>
+Is there an easy fix for that? &#8230; <a href="https://www.laptoprepair101.com/laptop-runs-hot-turns-off-freezes/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p><strong><em>My laptop runs very hot and eventually turns off or freezes</em></strong> &#8211; this is one of the most common complaints I have been receiving from my customer for many years.
-Why it&#8217;s happening?
-Is there an easy fix for that?</p>
+<content:encoded><![CDATA[<p><strong><em>My computer runs very hot and eventually turns off or freezes</em></strong> &#8211; this is one of the most common complaints I have been receiving from my customer for many years.</p>

 <p>Most likely this problem is heat related.
 Take a look at the following picture.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-01.jpg" title="Laptop cooling module" class="alignnone" width="480" height="360" /><br />
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop cooling module" alt="" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-01.jpg" width="480" height="360" /><br />

 <span id="more-416"></span></p>

-<p>Any laptop has a cooling module which consists of heatsink and cooling fan.
-When laptop is working, the processor (CPU) heats up and because of that the heatsink is getting hot too.
-At some temperature level, the fan kicks in and cools down the heatsink. </p>
+<p>Any laptop has a cooling module which includes two parts: the heat sink and cooling fan.
+When it works, the processor (CPU) heats up and the heat sing heats up too.
+At some temperature level, the fan kicks in and cools down the heatsink.</p>

-<p>The problem starts when the laptop cooling module collects too much dust inside.
-Usually dust collects between the fan and heatsink.
-Dust clogs the heatsink and kills normal airflow inside the cooling module.
-Eventually, the processor gets very hot and the laptop turns off unexpectedly or freezes.
-This problem can be fixed by cleaning the laptop cooling module. </p>
+<p>The problem starts when the cooling module collects too much dust inside.
+The dust kills normal airflow inside the cooling module.
+Eventually, the processor overheats and the laptop turns off unexpectedly or freezes.</p>

-<blockquote><p><strong>Cleaning laptop cooling module.</strong></p></blockquote>
+<blockquote><p><strong>Cleaning the cooling module.</strong></p></blockquote>

 <p>Some laptops give you an easy access to the heatsink and fan.
-In laptops like that you can access the cooling module through the bottom cover. </p>
+In laptops like that you can access the cooling module through the bottom cover.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-02.jpg" title="Remove cooling module" class="alignnone" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Remove cooling module" alt="" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-02.jpg" width="480" height="360" /></p>

 <p>In my example I had to remove the cooling module.
-Otherwise, I wouldn&#8217;t be able to remove the fan and access the heatsink.
-In some laptops you can remove the fan without separating the heatsink from the CPU.</p>
+Otherwise, I wouldn&#8217;t be able to remove the fan and access the heatsink.</p>

-<p>After I removed the fan, I found a thick layer of dust inside the heatsink.
-Cleaning the heatsink should fix any heat related problems.</p>
+<p>After I removed the fan, I found a thick layer of dust inside.
+Cleaning it up will fix the overheating problem.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-03.jpg" title="Dust clogged heatsink" class="alignnone" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Dust clogged heatsink" alt="" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-03.jpg" width="480" height="360" /></p>

 <blockquote><p><strong>Apply thermal paste on the processor.</strong></p></blockquote>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-04.jpg" title="Apply fresh thermal paste" class="alignnone" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Apply fresh thermal paste" alt="" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-04.jpg" width="480" height="360" /></p>

 <p>Remove old thermal paste from the processor and heatsink using alcohol swab.</p>

-<p><strong>WARNING:</strong> In some laptops the heatsink also covers the graphics chip.
-The part of the heatsink which covers the graphics chip might have thermal pad on it instead of regular thermal paste.
-Do not replace thermal pad with thermal paste!
-Do not apply thermal paste on the thermal pad!
-Just leave thermal pad alone and apply thermal paste only on the processor. </p>
+<p><strong>WARNING:</strong> In some models the heatsink also covers the graphics chip.
+The part of the heatsink which covers the graphics chip might have thermal pad on it instead of regular thermal paste.</p>

-<p>I usually use <a href="http://rover.ebay.com/rover/1/711-53200-19255-0/1?ff3=4&#038;pub=5574673312&#038;toolid=10001&#038;campid=5335921923&#038;customid=Shin-Etsu+paste&#038;mpre=http%3A%2F%2Fshop.ebay.com%2Fi.html%3F_nkw%3DShin-Etsu%2Bthermal%26_sacat%3D0%26_odkw%3DComputer%2Bcompressed%2Bair%26_osacat%3D0%26_trksid%3Dp3286.c0.m270.l1313" target="_blank" rel="nofollow">Shin-Etsu thermal paste</a> which is relatively cheap and performs well.</p>
+<p>I usually use Shin-Etsu paste which is relatively cheap and performs well.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-05.jpg" title="Apply thermal paste on processor" class="alignnone" width="480" height="381" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Apply thermal paste on processor" alt="" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-05.jpg" width="480" height="381" /></p>

-<p>After applying new thermal paste, install the heatsink and fan back into the laptop. <strong>Do not forget to connect the fan cable to the motherboard!</strong></p>
+<p>After applying new paste, install the cooling module back in place.
+Do not forget to connect the fan cable to the motherboard!</p>

-<blockquote><p><strong>What if cooling module cannot be accessed easily?</strong></p></blockquote>
+<blockquote><p><strong>What if the cooling module cannot be removed easily?</strong></p></blockquote>

 <p>In some laptops the cooling module is buried deep inside the case and cannot be easily accessed and removed.
-In order to remove the cooling module it&#8217;s necessary to <a href="http://www.laptoprepair101.com/laptop/category/laptop-service-manual/">disassemble the whole laptop</a> but it&#8217;s only for experienced users.</p>
+In order to remove it you&#8217;ll have to disassemble the whole laptop but it&#8217;s only for experienced users.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-06.jpg" title="Heatsink inside laptop" class="alignnone" width="480" height="367" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Heatsink inside laptop" alt="" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-06.jpg" width="480" height="367" /></p>

-<p>Buy a can of <a href="http://rover.ebay.com/rover/1/711-53200-19255-0/1?ff3=4&#038;pub=5574673312&#038;toolid=10001&#038;campid=5335921923&#038;customid=Computer+compressed+air&#038;mpre=http%3A%2F%2Fshop.ebay.com%2F%3F_from%3DR40%26_trksid%3Dp5197.m570.l1313%26_nkw%3DComputer%2Bcompressed%2Bair%26_sacat%3DSee-All-Categories" target="_blank" rel="nofollow">computer compressed air</a>.<br />
+<p>Buy a can of compressed air or use a compressor.<br />

 Switch direction a few times until all dust is gone.
-Most likely this quick cleaning will fix your laptop overheating problem. </p>
+Most likely this quick cleaning will fix your problem too.</p>

 ]]></content:encoded>